The Definition of a Squat and Hip Hinge

 - Variable: knees

-A hip hinge is performed in standing position with the objective being to move the torso towards the horizontal plane, this is achieved through flexion in the hip joints.
-The movement can also be accompanied by flexion in a second joint, that of the knees, which is cause for the hips to move down and backwards.
+A hip hinge is performed in standing position with the objective being to move the torso toward horizontal, this is achieved through flexion in the hip joints.
+The movement can also be accompanied by flexion in a second joint, that of the knees, which is cause for the hips to move down and backward.
 The function of added knee flexion is to create a more balanced weight distribution, especially with weighted hip hinges like deadlifts.

 If the ankle joints move and dorsiflexion is achieved, then the definition of the movement changes to a squat.

 The objective of the hip hinge exercise is to tax the gluteus maximus and hamstrings (hip extensors).
-A completely horizontal torso provides the maximum resistance for the hip flexors, and the more it moves towards the vertical plane, the more resistance is removed.
+A completely horizontal torso provides the maximum resistance and the more it moves towards being vertical the more resistance is removed.

-The maximum recommend hip flexion is 45° for weighted hip hinges.
+The maximum recommend hip flexion is 45° for heavy weighted hip hinges.